-In terms of safety, light-water reactors have a small but still present risk of overheating to an extent that will produce fuel damage.
+In terms of safety, light-water reactors are extremely safe but have a small but still present risk of overheating to an extent that will produce fuel damage.
 The probability of such an incident having off-site consequences is even smaller.
 Reactors require extensive active back-up systems, which are triggered by changes in temperature, coolant flow or pressure to assure safety.
-Some newer light-water designs also have inherent safety characteristics that do not require active intervention, making the possibility of fuel damage even more remote.
+Some newer light-water designs, like the AP1000, also have inherent safety characteristics that do not require active intervention, making the possibility of fuel damage even more remote.